WELCOME to the UCSB Residence Halls, Home of the Gauchos! The Residence Halls are a great way to meet people and get involved.

 Amenities in the Residence Halls

-- Cable and high-speed wired and wireless internet access in all rooms
+- High-speed wireless internet access in all rooms

 - Furnished accommodations for both men and women

-- included: bed, desk w/lamp, desk chair, dresser, closet w/mirror & towel bar, wastebasket, drapes
+- included: bed, desk, desk chair, dresser, closet w/mirror & towel bar, wastebasket, drapes

 - Please bring (not included): linens, blankets, pillows, towels, mattress pads, and bedspreads